 Ph.D.
 Linguistic and Sociocultural Anthropology, University of Arizona, 2012

 M.A.
 Second Language Studies, University of Hawai’i, 2003

 B.A.
 Psychology, Universidade Federal da Bahia (Brazil), 1994

 Linguistic Anthropology and Sociocultural Anthropology: the intersections of race, class, and citizenship on democratic participation in and beyond Brazil; social theory; qualitative research methods; language and culture; identity (race, gender, class); language ideology and inequality; Latin America, Brazil

-Silva, Antonio José Bacelar da.
-"Exú is not Satan – Intertextual Distance as a Site of Ideological Criticism.”
-Papers in Language, Culture, and History [accepted subject to revisions]
+[In preparation] Silva, Antonio José Bacelar da.
+"Exú is not Satan – Intertextual Distance as a Site of Ideological Criticism"

 2015 Silva, Antonio José Bacelar da.
 “Voicing Race and Anti-Racism: Toward a Broader Understanding of Black Consciousness Among Afro-Brazilians.”
 Journal of Anthropological Research 71(1): 49-68.